Are Himalayan salt lamps safe for cats?

 What to watch out for if your pet licks the salt on Himalayan salt lamps?

-Your cat, or dog, may be curious enough to lick the surface of the salt lamp and whilst an occasional lick of the lamp should not do any harm to your pet you still need to be careful.
+Your cat, or dog, may be curious enough to lick the surface of the salt lamp.
+Whilst an occasional lick of the lamp should not do any harm to your pet, you still need to be careful.
 Unfortunately, your pet could acquire a taste for the salt, which could be harmful to them.
 Why are salt lamps bad for cats?
 So if you are aware your pet is constantly licking the salt lamp move it immediately.
 And remember to observe your pet carefully and seek medical help if required.

 Possible symptoms in salt poisoning in dogs and cats